Public Art Program

 CITYWIDE PARKS EXHIBITION

-LeAp’s Public Art Program culminates with a citywide exhibition entitled, A VIEW FROM THE LUNCHROOM: Students Bringing Issues to the Table—the largest student exhibition in the history of NYC parks and the first to span the five boroughs, developed in cooperation with NYC Parks & Recreation.
-The general public, guest artists, school communities, and press are invited to a large-scale exhibition opening event at Union Square at which student artists from all 10 schools present their art tables and speak about the community social issues they addressed.
-Dignitaries and distinguished Guest Artists attend the event and honor the student artists.
-They have included Dennis M. Walcott (Schools Chancellor, NYC Dept. of Education), Kate Levin (Commissioner, NYC Dept. of Cultural Affairs), Adrian Benepe (Commissioner, NYC Dept. of Parks & Recreation), and Guest Artists Chuck Close, Audrey Flack and Tom Otterness.
+LeAp’s Public Art Program culminates in a citywide exhibition entitled, A VIEW FROM THE LUNCHROOM: Students Bringing Issues to the Table—the largest student exhibition in the history of NYC parks and the first to span the five boroughs, developed in cooperation with NYC Parks & Recreation.
+There is an exhibition kick-off/press event at Union Square Park at which student artists from all 10 schools unveil their art tables and speak about the critical community issues they addressed in their work.
+Dignitaries and distinguished Guest Artists attend the event and honor the student artists such as Tom Finkelpearl (Commissioner, NYC Dept. of Cultural Affairs), Adrian Benepe (Commissioner, NYC Dept. of Parks & Recreation), Dennis M. Walcott (Schools Chancellor, NYC Dept. of Education), and Guest Artists Chuck Close, Christo, and Deborah Kass, among many others.